prog4biol/pfb2019/jupyterNotebook.md

 ![text](images/text.tiff)

+## Rename your notebook

+Don't forget to rename your notebook to something more descriptive.
+Click on the 'Untitled' at the top.
+You can save changes by clicking on the floppy disk icon.

 ## Edit menu

 There are tons of useful features here, including deleting cells, moving them up or down in the list and so on.